carmelo0x63/carmelo0x63.github.io/content/posts/cibot_telegram_api.md

 <timestamp> <hostname> sshd[6690]: Disconnected from invalid user miguel 62.234.92.111 port 46484 [preauth]
 <timestamp> <hostname> unix_chkpwd[6694]: password check failed for user (root)
 ```
-An analysis showed an interesting picture.
-My take is that my server wasn't being targeted by a single hacker, rather it was being scanned by a botnet so that it could join the force to build up some super-DDoS-weapon perhaps.
+An initial analysis showed an interesting picture.
+Multiple IPs, from different geographical locations: my server wasn't being targeted by a single hacker.
+Possibly, it was being probed by a botnet so that it could join the force to build up some super-DDoS-weapon perhaps.
 <img src="images/piechart.png">
 Luckily, something had gone wrong for the hackers.
 Here's a non-exhaustive list:
 - no obvious usernames, the hackers were attempting to login with `username + password`, my server didn't have any of the names in their list
-- **no password**, I had long disabled password-based access on my server(s), the lab's unwritten rule is key-based access only, here's one [article](https://linuxize.com/post/how-to-setup-passwordless-ssh-login/) as an example
+- in fact, **no password**!!!
+I had long disabled password-based access on my server(s), the lab's unwritten rule is key-based access only, here's one [article](https://linuxize.com/post/how-to-setup-passwordless-ssh-login/) as an example
 - in addition to that, **root** access had obviously been disabled

 YMMV, but there are many best practices around that may fit your use case.
 Hardening SSH isn't difficult and automating it, through Ansible for instance, is easy.</br>